British Bencoolen: Establishment and early development

-The fort was meant to house the deputy governor and council, the factors, writers and assistants, as well as the garrison of European and “Bugis” troops, as native troops were called.
+The fort was meant to house the deputy governor and council, the factors, writers and assistants, as well as the garrison of European and "Bugis" troops, as native troops were called.
 Bantal, a sub-station 90 miles to the north, was also provided with a strong garrison and fifty cannons.
 In 1714 Fort York was replaced by Fort Marlborough, a larger stone fortress built on higher grounds two miles to the south.
 The object of the change being healthier conditions, more accommodation and better arrangement for defense.
-Deputy-Governor Joseph Collett (1712-1716) bragged that "this military structure of my own" was the strongest fortification in India.
-This did not prevent its capture and momentary occupation in 1719 by Malay insurgents who, among other grievances, opposed a deputy-governor’s intention to levy a head tax.
+Deputy-Governor Joseph Collett (1712–1716) bragged that "this military structure of my own" was the strongest fortification in India.
+This did not prevent its capture and momentary occupation in 1719 by Malay insurgents who, among other grievances, opposed a deputy-governor's intention to levy a head tax.
 The new location did not improve the health situation as it had been hoped and the ill-repute of Bencoolen as an unhealthy station was to remain unaltered.

 Territory

 The area over which the East India Company was to dominate politically and economically for 140 years was the southwestern Sumatra pepper growing districts scattered along the narrow coastal plain tucked between the Indian Ocean and the Barisan mountain range covering the whole length of the island from north to south.
 Pepper was grown by small cultivators disseminated along the river valleys of that coastal strip.

-Although the Bencoolen-Silebar region had long been the main pepper outlet of southwestern Sumatra, its annual volume was far to meet EIC requirements and the Company soon began setting up subordinate factories, generally called settlements or residencies, along 500 km of coast both north and south of Bencoolen.
+Although the Bencoolen-Silebar region had long been the main pepper outlet of southwestern Sumatra, its annual volume was far from meeting EIC requirements and the Company soon began setting up subordinate factories, generally called settlements or residencies, along 500 km of coast both north and south of Bencoolen.
 Local cultivators would bring and sell their pepper to the nearest EIC settlement, which would then be shipped by Company sloops to Bencoolen.
 This system was costly to maintain and it was one of the reasons why British Bencoolen generally registered an annual deficit.